-In South America, the material is produced using brines in which salty water pools for months at a time.
-The lithium will become more concentrated as the sun evaporates the water then it’s extracted to be processed into lithium chloride for use in batteries.
+In South America, the material is produced using brines.
+Salty water pools for months at a time, the sun evaporates the water, and the lithium becomes more concentrated.
+Then, it’s extracted to be processed into lithium chloride for use in batteries.
 In some cases, half a million gallons of water per ton of lithium is needed for these brines.
 The water use raises concerns for the people living in the areas where the brines are located because these areas experience drought often.
 Using the limited water sources for the brines could leave the residents without water to drink.

-Though lithium is the major part of the battery, there are other components that go into making the battery: graphite, cobalt, and nickel are other materials used.
+Though lithium is the major component of the solar battery, there are other components that go into making these storage devices: graphite, cobalt, and nickel.
 The mining practices that go along with obtaining the lithium and cobalt for EV batteries can be harmful to the people living in the countries that produce these materials.
-One major concern is how the mining of cobalt affects the people in the Democratic Republic of Congo.
-The process in which cobalt is produced puts many locals at risk.
+One major concern is how the mining of cobalt affects the local people in the Democratic Republic of Congo (DRC).
 The miners don’t wear face masks or gloves and are often under the age of 18.
 Mine collapses are also common causing injury and death.
-Environmental impacts on the people living near these mines include pollutants trailing into rivers and drinking water and exposure to radioactive materials.
+It is estimated that 35,000 children work to extract cobalt from the ground in DRC.

-What Happens to Batteries at The End of Their ‘Life’?
+What Happens to Solar Back Up Batteries at The End of Their ‘Life’?

 At the end of the battery’s life, less than five percent of the lithium-ion batteries are recycled.
-It is evident that recycling is possible because a Belgian mining company does recycle those batteries already.
-Unfortunately though, it would take a large worldwide investment to be able to sufficiently meet the need of recycling the influx of discarded batteries that is predicted to occur around 2025.
+It is evident that recycling is possible because there are companies in Finland and Belgium successfully recycling the batteries already.
+Fortum, the Finnish company, claims to be able to reuse 80 percent of an old battery after material processing.